 6. Recognize the asset protection advantages and disadvantages of ownership formats and entities by:

 a.
 Determining the use of individual ownership and corporate ownership in an asset protection plan including the importance of S corporations and their estate tax planning advantages;

 b.
-Identifying testamentary trusts, living trusts and subcategories of trusts noting asset protection elements;
+Identifying testamentary trusts, living trusts and subcategories of trusts recognizing asset protection elements;

 c.
-Specifying the various types of co-tenancy, noting their asset protection dangers, and several types of partnerships citing their variation from limited liability companies; and
+Specifying the various types of co-tenancy, citing their asset protection dangers, and several types of partnerships citing their variation from limited liability companies; and

 d.
 Recognizing the unique asset protection qualities of retirement plans, custodianship, and estates as asset protection tools.